Maximise your tax return

 - loan balances for the property

-- interest expenses (these are claimed separately)
+- interest expenses (these are claimed separately).

-Please note, this isn’t a comprehensive list.
 For more information on what can and can’t be claimed at tax time as a borrowing expense, visit the ATO website.

-Repairs, maintenance and capital expenditure
+Repairs, maintenance and capital improvements

 - Capital improvements occur when the condition or value of an item is improved beyond its original state at the time of purchase.
 Structural additions and renovations like adding a wall are considered capital works deductions.
-Adding removable or mechanical items like carpet, hot water systems and stoves are considered plant and equipment
+Adding removable or mechanical items like carpet, hot water systems and stoves are considered plant and equipment.

-If you made an initial repair or improvement to a property after purchase but before renting it out, you can’t claim the cost as a standard tax deduction.
+If you made an initial capital repair or improvement to a property after purchase but before renting it out, you can’t claim the cost as a standard tax deduction.
 These costs instead will be classed as capital works and claimed at 2.5 per cent per year over forty years.

 Don’t forget to claim depreciation at tax time

-Depreciation is most often missed because it is a non-cash deduction, meaning you do not need to spend any money to claim it.
+Depreciation is often missed because it is a non-cash deduction, meaning you do not need to spend any money to claim it.

-And for those who haven’t been claiming depreciation, a BMT Tax Depreciation Schedule can help you claim back missed dollars and amend your tax return for the previous two financial years.
+For those who haven’t been claiming depreciation, a BMT Tax Depreciation Schedule can help you claim back missed dollars and amend your tax return for the previous two financial years.

 Stay compliant at tax time